 As we move in succession the perennial grasses are slowly taking over.
 Big herbivores are roaming in herds feeding off these grasses, trampling them down and fertilizing the soils.
 Over long periods of time organic matter simply built up and now we have fungi and mycelium with bacteria, equally represented.

 - Don’t disturb the soil – ensure the lowest level of mechanical disturbance possible

-Unless you need to repair the compacted soil, poor drainage or have to do some initial tillage to sow the perennial cover, you should aim for no till, no compaction and lowest possible mechanical disturbance.
-Make your tillage minimal.
+Unless you need to repair the compacted soil, poor drainage, or have to do some initial tillage to sow the perennial cover, you should aim for no-till, no compaction, and the lowest possible mechanical disturbance.
+Make your tillage minimal!

 Here the goal is the same as with an annual garden, enabling the biological tillage but also taking advantage of the mycorrhizal fungi which form symbiotic relationships with the roots, extending the plant’s root network.
 They also prevent pathogens, improve water use efficiency and the efficiency of absorbing other nutrients.